 Business growth can take on many different metrics that contribute to the success of a business.
 You may want to increase your client base, sell more products or services, innovate new products, or simply make more revenue.
-Your metrics for success can also mean different things, almost always in relation to hitting goals or achieving your mission.
+Your metrics for success will mean different things, almost always in relation to hitting goals or achieving your mission.

 What these factors have in common is the need to be able to meet the challenge of growing your business.
 You will need to plan your start-up or evaluate your current state, define your goals, and invest in technology that can adapt over time.
 In other words, your business must be scalable.

 At its simplest definition, a scalable business is one that can deliver services or products to an increasing client base without increasing overhead at the same rate.
 In other words, if it costs X dollars to increase revenue by the same or near-same X dollars in overhead, the business model is not scalable.

 Planning your support automation is critical if you want to be scalable.
-A smaller firm may not feel it needs, for instance, a fully automated human resources component to its process yet.
-The ability to add one in the future that is part of the existing process rather than create a new one from whole cloth is vital for cost-savings.
+For instance, a smaller firm may not feel it needs a fully automated human resources component to its process yet.
+The ability to add one to the existing process in the future rather than create a new one from scratch is vital for cost-savings.

-Your platform should also gather information from different systems in one place, enabling people across multiple offices to access each other’s work as necessary—again, a scaling of effort that offers minimal increases in work- hours while allowing a client base to grow.
+Your platform should also gather information from different systems in one place, enabling people across multiple offices to access each other’s work as necessary.
+This again, is a scaling of effort that offers minimal increases in work- hours while allowing a client base to grow.

 Many different software solutions exist to address specific task needs.
 Where true scalability comes into play is gathering these discrete solutions under one, uniform platform.
-A solution like OpsCheck can do this because it can be tailored with a flexibility that enables business growth in a near-limitless fashion.
+A robust solution can do this because it can be tailored with a flexibility that enables business growth in a near-limitless fashion.

 As you review your business needs, always keep in mind that your underlying technology systems need to support your scalability.